Nemo64/dbal-rds-data/README.md

   - Aurora Classic to get an [SLA] or to benefit from reserved instance pricing on predictable workloads
   - Aurora Global for better availability and all the benefits of Aurora Classic
   - or even normal RDS to save money or use engines that are not emulated by Aurora

-Those are a lot of disadvantages, and the list is probably not complete.
-But don't be afraid of it.
-If you are using the doctrine/orm you'll likely not encounter any problems at all.

 ## How to use it